nishanthkarthik/pf2/README.md

 This is a port of Lamport's structured proof style (pf2) in [typst](https://typst.app/docs/reference/syntax/).
 The goals of this project are to enable writing short, concise proofs with minimal interaction with external tools.

+References to proof steps are checked for validity.
+One may only refer to proof steps which are older siblings or older siblings of ancestors. `#parent` allows referencing the current proof step's parent for assumptions.
+One can complately avoid this check by using the `#refer()` escape hatch.

 **Typst**

 ```typ